 About the Bucknell Forum

-The CNN anchor and 60 Minutes correspondent will examine the state of American politics on Tuesday, Jan.
+The CNN anchor and 60 Minutes correspondent examined the state of American politics on Tuesday, Jan.
 31 at 7:45 p.m. at the Weis Center for the Performing Arts.
-The event is free and open to the public.

 Since 2007, the Bucknell Forum speaker series has featured nationally renowned leaders, scholars and commentators who have examined various issues from multidisciplinary and diverse viewpoints.